-New customs declarations will be put in place on 1st January 2021.
+New customs declarations are now needed.
 If you export to the EU or import goods to the UK from the EU, you will need to have the correct paperwork or goods will be stopped in transit causing delays and disruption.

 Customs declarations can be complicated.
 There are a number of intermediaries who can help who have experience and knowledge of this to make the process easier.

 Chamber Customs is a new Customs Declaration Service provided by Edinburgh Chamber of Commerce.
 It provides a new Customs brokerage service to support businesses through the changes introduced by Brexit.

 Local Supply Chains